emikes919/eddymikes_blog/_posts/2023-05-04-man-learns-to-code-at-tender-age-of-31.md

 <p class="main-section"><a name="the-why">The Why</a></p>

-I finally pulled the trigger for several reasons:
+I finally pulled the trigger for two reasons:

-1. I wanted to throw rocket fuel on my creative fire.
-2. I wanted to challenge my 🧠.
+1. I wanted to challenge my 🧠.
-3. I wanted to automate work.
+2. I wanted to automate work.

-<p class="sub-section">Creativity & Entrepreneurship</p>

-As a recently [self-proclaimed wantrepreneur](https://eddymikes.com/2022/08/07/quitter.html){:target="_blank"}, I've quickly learned that entrepreneurship is difficult.
-Really difficult.

-The ability to keep stepping up to the plate is critical to success.

-There is no shortage of ideas that do not require software, but if I'm able to take on problems that can be solved with even the simplest technology-based* products, the universe of ideas explodes.

-Programming skills at the prototyping level will put the raw power of creation my hands.

-<p id="thanks-text"><em>*Note: “Technology-based”, for the purposes of this post, means any business where the product or service is software, or where the core value proposition is driven or enabled by software.</em></p>

 <p class="sub-section">Problem solving</p>